 What we find here is that the fruit of desiring the wrong things causes people to stumble and fall into temptation, entrapping themselves in numerous senseless and hurtful cravings, and finally plunge themselves into ruin and destruction.

-Once again, then, we see this propensity—the leavening effect—to produce other evil, or we might say "hurtful fruit."
+Once again, then, we see this propensity—the leavening effect—to produce other evil, or we might say "harmful fruit."
 The desire for wealth has been the root cause of innumerable wars, murders, fraudulent scams, divorces, marriages, perjuries, hypocrisies, and poisonings throughout history.

 When lust occurs within church members, Paul says that they have allowed themselves to wander from the faith.